LesFerch/WinSetView/doc/v3/Manual.md

 When checked, the registry settings that turns off search highlights will be applied.

-#### Disable folder thumbnails

-This option sets a registry value that tells Explorer to NOT create a thumbnail icon for *folders*.
-It has no effect on thumbnails for *files*.

 #### Unhide the AppData folder

 When checked, the hidden attribute is removed from the current user's AppData folder.
 Unchecking the option re-applies the hidden attribute.